opensafely-core/opencodelists/userdocs/icd10-editions.md

 group.

 If there is a valid reason to not include all codes for a concept, then the warning will remain.
-It is therefore important to update the codelist methodology to explain the reason for the decision for future reference.
+It is therefore important to update the methodology section of the codelist's metadata to explain the reason for the decision for future reference.

 ### If a code has conflicting definitions